All Episodes

 Go back to Vietnam.

-This this isn't Vietnam.
+This isn't Vietnam.

-It's the all these parallels I keep hearing about Vietnam.
+All these parallels I keep hearing about Vietnam.

-We we lost that war.
+We lost that war.

-We I argue we lost it.
+I argue we lost it.

-We lost it because we mismanaged it, and we didn't try to win it.
+We lost it because we mismanaged it and we didn't try to win it.

 It was not being fought with the people who know how to win wars.

-And I I agree with that too.
+And I agree with that, too.

-But also the point I like to make is you you don't know who to fight when you're over there.
+But also the point I like to make is you don't know who to fight when you're over there.

-We should be training the Iraqis to win their own war, or let them fight.
+We should be training the Iraqis to win their own war or let them fight.

-Well, that's what that's uh uh what we're doing.
+Well, that's what that's what we're doing.

 And the interim report came out today saying that it's going well on the military side.

-They said that these uh eight benchmarks.
+They said that these eight benchmarks, frankly, who are we to set benchmarks?

-The leftists in Congress, and they're and the the Iraqis are out dying for their country now, and more and more of them are ramping up and being trained to do so.
+And more and more of them are ramping up and being trained to do so.

 And they know who the enemy is.

-Uh at some point, Bill, what's gonna happen is, and I don't know how long it's gonna take, and we it's but what what what at some point we're gonna get the will to wipe them all out.
+At some point, Bill, what's going to happen is, and I don't know how long it's going to take, but at some point, we're going to get the will to wipe them all out, wherever they're hiding and whoever else goes with them.

 They're raising all those little kids to hate anyway.